kimjev-webdev/theenglishstudiocorvetto/TESTING.md

 | user_list.html      | ![user_list](readmefiles\devicetesting\lighthouse\user_list.jpg)                            |  PASS     |

 ## 3. Mobile & Desktop Testing <a id="mobiletesting"></a>

+The entire site was build on a widescreen desktop PC - for this reason only devices from phones upto laptop size screens are recorded in this testing document.
+The developer is adamant that the site is responsive to desktop sizing.
+Throughout the build DevTools has been used to test site wide responsivity across different viewport widths.

 ### Public pages testing table